Toiletries

 Body Wash:

 The body wash I use is just liquid castile soap (pronounced "kah steel") mixed with vegetable glycerine, honey, and a small amount of jojoba oil.
-I mix this myself and use no scents.
+I mix this myself and use no scents. (recipe at the end - scroll down)

-Castile usually comes in a bar, but I prefer a liquid - I can easily make my own body wash blend (just dump in ingredients and shake), and it's easier to get exactly as much as I want with a liquid, easier to wash off, and it doesn't get nasty after a while like a bar of soap does.
+Castile usually comes in a bar, but I prefer a liquid - I can easily make my own body wash blend (just dump in ingredients and shake), and it's easier to get exactly as much as I want with a liquid, it's easier to wash off, and it doesn't get nasty after a while like a bar of soap does.
 I can also buy it by the jug.

 Castile soap is made from three ingredients - plant oil (mine is pure olive oil), water, and an alkali (potassium hydroxide in the case of liquid castile).
 The alkali reacts with the oil in a process called "saponification" - turning it into salts of fatty acids (sounds yummy but it's not) and glycerine.